The Scales of Injustice

 Roots: The Vault is taken from early Captain Britain stories.
 Most of the rest of the book is recycled from The Silurians, The Sea Devils, and Warriors of the Deep.

 Goofs: In the memos in the prologue, Liz's arrival at UNIT is dated both Monday 21st October and Monday 31st October.
-The memos also make reference to the University of Warwick's department of applied sciences.
-I'm not sure about the late 60s/early 70s, but by the 90s there definitely wasn't such a department.
+The memos also make reference to the University of Warwick's department of applied sciences, when the sciences at said University are actually separated by discipline (i.e. Physics, Chemistry, Biology, etc.).

-It's about 8 months since Liz joined UNIT [so June/July], yet Marc Marshall dates it as March 27th.
+It's about 8 months since Liz joined UNIT [so June/July by the dates above] yet Marc Marshall dates it as March 27th.

 The book claims that only 38 civilians and 29 people from UNIT and Wenley Moor died during The Silurians when Who Killed Kennedy establishes the total death toll as over 400.